Mathematical Concepts in Orientation (15 months – 3 years old)

 Quantity and Sequencing.
 Teachers in Orientation introduce and reinforce quantity and sequencing by speaking about everyday events.
 For example, at snack time, the teacher will ask the student, “I see your plate is empty.
 Would you like more?
 How many strawberries would you like?
 Would you like one strawberry [teacher places strawberry on plate] or two strawberries [teacher places another strawberry on plate]?”
 By pointing to the objects, counting with them, and involving students, the teacher collaborates with the student and builds on the student’s natural desire to learn and absorb information.
 Teachers also use language purposefully to teach about sequencing and order.
 For example, a teacher may guide a student to, “First, put on your sock.
 Second, put your shoe on.”
 Or, to minimize spills at lunchtime cleanup, a teacher may advise a student, “First, take your plate.
 Second, get your water bottle.
 Third, get your lunchbox.”
 Through mindful communication, the student is invited and allowed to take everything in and actively participate in the lesson.

 Numeric Symbols.
 Once a child has a good foundation of sorting, one-to-one correspondence, rote counting, and the basis for understanding quantity, the teacher will introduce a more abstract concept, matching symbols with quantity.
-In a sample exercise, the child will be asked to match a card bearing the number 1 with a card displaying 1 object; a card bearing the number 2 with a card displaying 2 objects, and so forth.
+In a sample exercise, the child will be asked to match a card bearing the number 1 with a card displaying 1 object; a card bearing the number 2 with a card displaying 2 objects; a card bearing the number 3 with a card displaying 3 objects, and so forth.
 In this manner and over time, the child is prepared for math in the Primary level.

 Math in Primary (3 – 6 years old)